bigboss-ps3dev/PS4EYECam/README.md

 * Fixed support for left and right camera
 * Added opencv support with functions to convert from raw YUYV to RGB
 * Added sample capture to show mode 1 640x400 with left and rigth camera enabled at 120 fps
+* Added ugly support for openframework.
+Problems with openframeworks: opencv included in it is veryyyyy old , you wiil need opencv 2.4.9 to use CV_YUV2RGB_YUY2 conversion.
+Added a conversion method without opencv.
+Are you kidding?
+It supports 32 bits only.
+Personal experience it is a really pain in the ass compiling openframeworks with xcode 6.x.
+I will not give support to it until i see a 64 bit and updated opencv version on it.
+* Identified unknown1, unknown2 and unknown3 formats

 =========
 TODO LIST